marco1381/Boolean-Calculator/README.md

 The following are all valid operators:
 - `&`, `|`, `!`.

-- The compiler should display a **generic error message** if it is unable to parse the input (the way it does in the tutorial on Bison).
+- The compiler should display a **generic error message** if it is unable to parse the input.
 - **Output** should simply be the answer to the expression: `TRUE` or `FALSE` (Note: The answers should only be one of these exact strings, in capital letters).

 ### Examples: